With $2.4 million purchase, a Colorado nonprofit is testing "intervention model" to keep trailer parks out of private equity’s hands

 Knowing their dad’s wishes

-The four Krueger children — Bern, John, Karl and Celynn — know they could have made more money from the 3-Mile sale.
+The Krueger children — Bern, John, Karl and Celynn — know they could have made more money from the 3-Mile sale.
 But they agreed that their father would have wanted them to find a path to preserve the community he had fostered for nearly 40 years.

-The Kruegers moved to the Vail area from Denver in 1967 when Ben came to serve as the inaugural manager of the Vail Metropolitan Recreation District, through which he developed and maintained the resort’s first golf courses, tennis courts, ice rinks and ballfields.
+The Kruegers moved to the Vail area from Denver in 1967, when Ben was hired as the inaugural manager of the Vail Metropolitan Recreation District, through which he developed and maintained the resort town’s first golf courses, tennis courts, ice rinks and ballfields.
 He had honed golf course maintenance skills in the U.S. Army, where he renovated a course at Fort Campbell in Kentucky.
 His Vail Daily obituary dubbed him a “backbone” of the Vail community.

-He came to own the 3-Mile trailer park by trading half of his duplex home on the Vail golf course for it in 1983, according to Bern and John Krueger.
+He came to own the 3-Mile trailer park by trading half of his duplex on the Vail golf course for it in 1983, according to Bern and John Krueger.

-Into his 80s, they recalled, Ben Krueger would still visit the park and its residents every Tuesday to check up on maintenance, the water system, plowing and weeding along with neighborhood news.
+Into his 80s, Ben Krueger would still visit the park and its residents every Tuesday to check up on maintenance, the water system, plowing and weeding along with neighborhood news, they said.

 “My dad was happy to do it because it gave him purpose in life,” Bern said of his father’s late-in-life service at 3-Mile.